privacyguides/privacyguides.org/docs/basics/tor-overview.md

   <figcaption>Sending and receiving data through the Tor Network</figcaption>
 </figure>

-From this, we learn that Tor allows us to connect to a server without any single party knowing the entire path.
+Tor allows us to connect to a server without any single party knowing the entire path.
 The entry node knows who you are, but not where you are going; the middle node doesn’t know who you are or where you are going; and the exit node knows where you are going, but not who you are.
 Because the exit node is what makes the final connection, the destination server will never know your IP address.

 ## Caveats